 DAY 3 RIBEIRA SACRA

 Today is time for heroic wines.
-Perched on precipitous slopes at altitudes of 800 meters or so, around 2,600 feet, these are among the most strikingly beautiful vineyards in Europe.
-With a strong "minerality", vine from Ribeira Sacra grow on terraces next to the rivers and under the protection of forests and ancestral shrines and Romanesque monasteries, which keep the history and knowledge of this land alive.
-You'll visit 3 to 4 wine estates in exclusivity and lunch is foreseen at one of the wineries.
+Perched on precipitous slopes above 1,640 feet altitude (+500 meters), these are among the most strikingly beautiful vineyards in Europe.
+With a strong minerality, vines from Ribeira Sacra grow on terraces next to the rivers and under the protection of forests and ancestral shrines and Romanesque monasteries, which keep the history and knowledge of this land alive.
+You'll visit in exclusivity a great producer followed by a hearty lunch.

 You can travel through the spectacular environment of the Canyons of the Sil by private boat (ask us for arrangements).

 Back to the hotel in Santiago, free evening.

 Being at the End of the World, Finisterre, is an unparalleled experience.
 Once on the coast it pays to explore more of it.
 Galicia has more than 700 miles of Atlantic border and the same number of beaches.
 North of Finisterre the coastline is infamous for its treachery and is often called the Costa da Morte.
 The sight of the ocean snarling in all its fury is a compelling one.
 You will also visit the beautiful waterfall of Ézaro, the Carnota Beach and the Monte Pindo.

 Lunch will be arranged in a fishing village so you order some of the freshest fish and the most amazing seafood you could ever imagine.
 Of course, you'll pair them with the local greatest white wines!

 Private transfer to next destination or airport at the appointed time.

 All activities will be adjusted to your schedule.

 Might you wish to extend your journey or add any specific activity, please let us know and we will assist you.